 See Go Country.

-Another wonderful water-borne adventure, especially for families, is to hop aboard the steamship Sir Walter Scott, at Trossachs Pier, sail the loch to Stronachlachar and then ride back along the shores of Loch Katrine.
+Another wonderful water-borne adventure, especially for families, is in The Great Trossachs Forest National Nature Reserve.
+Hop aboard the steamship Sir Walter Scott, at Trossachs Pier, sail the loch to Stronachlachar and then ride back along the shores of Loch Katrine.